How to use outpainting to extend images

 • Only masked padding, pixels: 36-72 (adjust as need)

-• Script: None (Don’t forget the turn off the outpainting script!)
+• Script: None (Don’t forget to turn off the outpainting script!)

 • Denoising strength: 0.6-0.9.
 You will want to look at the result and adjust this.
 Increase to change more.